FallenFireGit/Camera-Gimble-Project/README.md

 5) Secure everything once more with the screws and close up the housing for the main UI box.
 6) Glue the handle to the UI box
 7) screw the servo screws in and anything else that is not screwed in.

+## Contributors

+I haven't written any of the code that actually turns the inputs into functional servo movement.
+If someone wants to contribute in that way, feel free to make a request.
+Also, you would probably have to run some sort of filter for the IMU because, if I remember correctly, the 6050 is notoriously finicky sometimes.
+Also, things like PID and the whole shebang, I haven't done at all.
+I'm most familiar with CAD and hardware, and software is a whole other monster I am still learning how to do.